The Gift

 His first published article about the Amazon was in 2015 by The Washington Post, when he visited a large mine in Pará and identified the environmental, social and economic impacts of the project.
 From then on, his curiosity and interest in the Amazon biome grew and his network of contacts in the forest expanded.

-In 2018, Dom met Bruno on an expedition to the Javari Valley, home to one of the largest concentrations of isolated indigenous people in the world.
-In the report that emerged from this trip, Dom made his passion for the forest clear, as when he described indigenous boys who had beaten “a beehive to scare away the bees” and then shared “its rusty-red honeycomb, dripping with sweet, wild honey.”
+EIn 2018, he met Bruno on an expedition to the Javari Valley.
+In the report that emerged from this trip, Dom makes clear his passion for the forest.
 For him, enchantment was the key to reconnecting with nature, inspiring a relationship of care and respect for it.